 A hand-sewn backstitch also gives you a level of control that greatly surpasses working with a sewing machine.
 This makes it an ideal option for slinky fabrics that shift easily.
 It’s also an excellent choice for hard-to-maneuver sections of a garment such as collar stands, sleeve cuffs, etc. It can even add an element of luxury and a couture-like finish to hems.

 This article was written by Alex Davies and edited by Sara Maker.
+It was originally published on 5 April 2022 and has since been updated.

 - Chanin, N., 2016.
 The geometry of hand-sewing.
 New York: ABRAMS.